-- 1. Manually stop the node in the Wait state. - Check the CF state in the CF main window.
-If the CF state is LEFTCLUSTER, clear LEFTCLUSTER in the CF main window and make sure the node state is changed from LEFTCLUSTER to DOWN. - 3.
-If the Wait state of SysNode is not cleared after you perform step 2, rightclick on the SysNode displayed on the RMS main window and select Offline from the pop-up context menu.
+1. Manually stop the node in the ${\tt Wait}$ state.
+Make sure the node has stopped completely.

+- Check the CF state in the CF main window.
+If the CF state is LEFTCLUSTER, clear LEFTCLUSTER in the CF main window and make sure the node state is changed from LEFTCLUSTER to DOWN.
+For more information on LEFTCLUSTER state, refer to "PRIMECLUSTER Cluster Foundation Configuration and Administration Guide." - 3.
+If the Wait state of SysNode is not cleared after you perform step 2, rightclick on the SysNode displayed on the RMS main window and select [Clear Wait & shutdown(hvutil -u)] from the pop-up context menu, and then select the Wait state node from the sub menu.

-When you manually clear a Wait state, RMS and CF consider that the target node has been stopped.
+When you manually clear a Wait state in step 3, RMS and CF consider that the target node has been stopped.
 Therefore, if you clear the Wait state while the target node is not actually stopped, data corruption may occur.